About us

 - It’s melodic, not just rhythmic, providing rich opportunities for musical development

-We often include other art-forms, such as shadow-puppetry, dance and adapted technology.
+We often include other art forms, such as shadow puppetry, dance and adapted technology.
 This allows us to create multi-sensory experiences that particularly engage young participants, and those with disabilities, sensory integration issues, and autism.

 Why our approach works